 Please provide a “lay summary” of your research proposal (up to 300 words).
 We will not judge your expression of interest based on the content of this, but want to be sure you come with a specific proposal idea to work on at the workshop.
 This information will not be shared outside of the workshop organisers and speakers, but will be used by us to be prepared to give participants the best possible tailored experience.

 For more information on this training course please contact Amy Padfield.

 Applications are now open for PhD candidates to apply to be a mentor at the Undergraduate Summer School in FSC Millport, Scotland, 8th – 12th July 2019.
 We cover all costs for accommodation, travel and include a 16 hour certified outdoor first aid training weekend at FSC Malham in which the planning takes place for the social programme and any teaching sessions you would like to coordinate.

 The undergraduate Summer School is for 50 students to immerse themselves in ecology with sessions run throughout the week on a variety of subject areas and careers in ecology.
 There are many opportunities for you to develop your teaching skills, as well as to have a mentor group to work with throughout the week.

 How to apply

-For more information regarding either of these opportunities please contact Amy Padfield for details.
+For more information regarding the opportunity for 2019 please contact Amy Padfield for details.